A Cinematic Opera in Three Acts

 Light spreads across the world — but it is followed by darkness.

 War, destruction and tragedy engulf the land.
+The Tree of Life burns, and the world collapses into silence.

 Mission